-The latest stats on patient-centricity and what they mean for your research
+The latest stats on patient-centricity

 While recent events have paused the research of the Annual Patient-Centric Benchmark Survey by the Aurora Project, produced in collaboration with IPSOS MORI, there is still much to be said about their latest 2018 report.
 Many of the issues documented in the study are still reported by sites today, and so it is important we remember that looking back is a key part of moving forward.
 Today, we break down some of the key facts and figures listed in the report that every CRO and research site should be aware of.

 This might seem like an exaggeration, but the figures say otherwise.
 It was reported that only 36% of patients surveyed said they had ‘quite a bit’ or a ‘lot of trust’ in biopharma.
 When we compare this to the findings of the 2018 Edelman Trust Barometer (ETB), the situation is far worse.
 The survey found that trust in all institutions (governments, corporations, the media and NGOs) is at an all-time low; highlighting an evident disconnect between the feelings of trustworthiness valued by institutions and that valued by patients.
 This issue is further explored in the Arora Report as it states that only three in ten respondents (30%) ranked their confidence in biopharmas implementing patient-focused mission as 8/10 or more.
 Again, we notice a total disconnect in feelings of trust.